Don’t confuse this Portland utility with California’s bankrupt PG&E

 Portland General Electric has long referred to itself as PGE, but the Twitterverse is confusing it with PG&E, which is facing huge wildfire claims.

-Ever since PG&E. came under suspicion of causing the deadliest wildfire in California history last fall, critics have savaged the utility giant over social media using the hashtag #PGE.
+Ever since PG&E came under suspicion of causing the deadliest wildfire in California history last fall, critics have savaged the utility giant over social media using the hashtag #PGE.

 Portland General Electric would rather they didn’t.